the-raspberry-pi-guy/Bike-Rental-System-Edi-CW/README.md

 Code for implementation of a Scotland-wide Bike Rental System for the Inf2C Software Engineering 2nd year course at The University of Edinburgh

 ## List of things to do next
+- Matt to implement last DateRange test and fix the backwards overlap
+- Matt to test Harry's pricing code
-- Add pricing functionality to QuoteController - Harry to add pricing stuff
+- Harry to implement Book Quotes
-- Add more thorough and reformat to be @BeforeAll for the tests so far - Matt to work on JUnit stuff

 ### - Start working on bookQuotes - need to generate Bookings - come back for Discord
 - Implement DeliveryService